WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/The Guide.md

 This is a guide dedicated to Mapmakers and Navmesh Developers.
 It is recommend to read the VDC Wiki entries on the [Navigation Mesh](https://developer.valvesoftware.com/wiki/Navigation_Meshes) and [`tf_bot`s](https://developer.valvesoftware.com/wiki/Tf_bot) as this guide assumes that you have some background knowledge and experience with Nav Meshes.

+NOTE: The information presented in this guide is based off primitive reverse engineering, the 2018 Jungle Inferno code leak, 2013 Source SDK, and observations.

 ## Useful Commands

 [General nav mesh commands.](https://developer.valvesoftware.com/wiki/Navigation_Mesh_Commands)